Specialization goes hand-in-hand with a redistribution of

 orchestration of these simpler elements becomes more complex.

-specialize, they permanently differentiate as the organism
+organisms permanently specialize as the organism develops from a

 “The different cell types in a